There is No Science of Economics

 The Hayek-branch of this family tree had by now become the mainstream of economic thought - in the United States, and eventually throughout much of the world.
 On the other hand, there were other, more hardcore, dogmatic adherents of Ludwig von Mises's vision that were not ready for prime time.
 Murray Rothbard, in particular, became the most well-known representative of what became known as "anarcho-capitalism".
 In so doing, he thought he was merely taking Mises's ideas to their only logical conclusion - and I think, in a way, this is true.

 "Mainstream economics," today, is contrasted with the strict, "heterodox" tradition of Ludwig von Mises and Murray Rothbard.
 Undoubtedly, in the dusty corners of the minutiae of abstract theory, there are some kinds of significant details that make them distinct.
 But in practice, when they are applied to real life, there is not that much difference between them.
 The main visible difference, to the extent that there is one, is not a difference of substance but rather of style.
 The hardcore Ludwig von Mises types tend to be vituperative, strident, intransigent, occasionally angry, often gleefully transgressive, and full of fanciful utopian daydreams and longings.
-It also tends to be fairly clear.
-The Hayekian branch, by contrast, tends to be written in a style that is more cautious, technocratic, ameliorative, consensus-building, confident, assured, smug, and superior.
+Their writing also tends to be fairly clear.
+The Hayekian branch, by contrast, tends to be written in a style that is more cautious, technocratic, ameliorative, consensus-building, confident, assured, smug, superior, and vague.
 In short, they form a good-cop, bad-cop team.

 Comments